kubeflow/pipelines/samples/xgboost-spark/README.md

 ## The requirements:
 * Preprocessing uses Google Cloud DataFlow.
-So [DataProc API](https://cloud.google.com/endpoints/docs/openapi/enable-api) needs to be enabled for the given project.
+So the [DataProc API](https://cloud.google.com/endpoints/docs/openapi/enable-api) needs to be enabled for the given project.

 ## Compile
 Follow [README.md](https://github.com/googleprivate/ml/blob/master/samples/README.md) to install the compiler and